 A mullet is a hairstyle of two separate parts.
 Firstly, it has short layers on top and at the sides.
 This is completed with longer hair at the back.
 It’s a wonderful style that no one looked cool in!

 This style was initially popularised by beach bums and surfers during the 1950s.
 The 1970s “Californian surfer” hairstyle was thick, shaggy and highlighted.
 It created that tousled, carefree and sun-kissed look of someone who spent all day at the beach and in the sea.

 Mohicans and all things Punk

 The late ’70s saw a revolution in music and fashion with punk.
-Partly as a reaction to hippie values, hair was styled upwards in gravity-defying sculptures and styles, rather than down to collars.
+Partly as a reaction to hippie and mainstream values, hair was styled upwards in gravity-defying sculptures and styles, rather than left down.

 Clippering or shaving areas of the head was incorporated into some designs, like mohicans and horns, or wearers went for a full-on skinhead.

 Mohicans were fixed upright by using everyday household products like eggs, sugar water, soap or gelatine, as well as gels and hairsprays.